-In November 2021, the Company entered into an amendment to its corporate office, manufacturing and laboratory facilities lease.
+In November 2021, the Company entered into an amendment to the Additional Lease Agreement.
 The lease amendment expressly includes manufacturing as a permitted use at the facility, clarifies that Silicon Valley Bank is an acceptable bank for purposes of issuing a letter of credit under the lease, revises the letter of credit transferability terms and replaces the form of letter of credit attached to the lease.